 Homeboy and I visited on a Wednesday evening for my pre-birthday meal with my friend Rich.
-He lives around the corner and a neighbour had recommended the restaurant to him.
-The menu is concise but considered and you’ll certainly find something yummy to order.
+He lives around the corner, and a neighbour had recommended the restaurant to him.
+The menu is concise but considered, and you’ll undoubtedly find something yummy to order.

 Tiger Prawns with Barley Salad and Pickled Vegetables

-The starters included tiger prawns with barley salad and pickled vegetables, Homeboy said the flavours were well executed.
-Rich tried the cauliflower and parsnip soup starter which was perfect on the cold and rainy night.
+The starters included tiger prawns with barley salad and pickled vegetables, Homeboy ate this and said the flavours were well executed.
+Rich tried the cauliflower and parsnip soup starter, which was perfect on the cold and rainy night.
 Meanwhile, I tucked into the burrata mozzarella on a bed of rocket drizzled with balsamic dressing.
-There was also a layer of carasau bread which is thin, crispy flat bread made from durum wheat flour, salt, yeast and water.
+There was also a layer of carasau bread which is thin, a crispy flatbread made from durum wheat flour, salt, yeast and water.
 The other starters available were spaghetti with a tomato sauce and tagliatelle with duck leg ragu sauce.

 Cauliflower and Parsnip Soup

-For mains, Rich ordered the grilled rib eye steak served with roasted potatoes and sautéed green beans.
+For mains, Rich ordered the grilled rib-eye steak served with roasted potatoes and sautéed green beans.
 He doesn’t usually order steak but thoroughly enjoyed it.
-Homeboy choose the saffron risotto with radicchio, gorgonzola blue cheese sauce and roasted walnuts.
+Homeboy chooses the saffron risotto with radicchio, gorgonzola blue cheese sauce and roasted walnuts.
 He loves blue cheese so was kept quiet with his large portion of risotto.
 I went for the pizzocheri with butter, sage, garlic, chard, cabbage, potatoes and melted cheese.
-I’d never tried this before, it was a bit like peasant food, hearty and very filling.
+I’d never tried this before, and it was a bit like peasant food, hearty and very filling.
 Other mains were grilled trout and calf liver.

 Rib Eye Steak

-As it was a pre-birthday celebration we ordered desserts (any excuse!).
+As it was a pre-birthday celebration, we ordered desserts (any excuse!).
 Rich tried the tiramisu while Homeboy and I opted for the hot chocolate fondant with vanilla ice cream.
-Both were totally delicious.
-Vanilla and rosemary pannacotta was also available as was a cheese board.
+Both were delicious.
+Vanilla and rosemary pannacotta was also available as was a cheeseboard.

 To give you the idea of price points the starters were £6.50-7.50, mains £11-16, desserts are £5 and Italian cheese selection £6.
-The drinks list isn’t large but does feature quality Italian wines from Puglia and Sicily for example, they have a few beers and soft drinks.
+The drinks list isn’t extensive but does feature quality Italian wines from Puglia and Sicily; for example, they have a few beers and soft drinks.

 Trattoria Terra Interiors

-This cute restaurant has a space outside which is covered in artificial grass and there is room for tables and chairs on a sunny day.
-The full-length floor to ceiling doors give you a peek inside.
+This cute restaurant has space outside with an artificial grass ground, and room for tables and chairs on a sunny day.
+The full-length floor to ceiling doors gives you a peek inside.

 Trattoria Terra Information

-To find out more about the restaurant go to the Trattoria Terra Website.
+The website seems to be out of action.
 The address is 83 Hazellville Road, London N19 3NB.
 You can travel to Archway Underground Station on the Northern Line and walk for fifteen minutes.
 Alternatively, try Crouch Hill Overground and walk for fifteen minutes.
-Current opening times are Tuesday to Saturday 5.30-10.30pm but do check online.
 It is advisable to book because this restaurant gets full.
 Enjoy!